UNDERSTANDING INSURANCE AND APPROVAL

 Insurance Approvals and Amgen By Your Side

-The insurance approval process for UPLIZNA® (inebilizumab-cdon) may seem confusing at first.
-However, your PAL can help you make sense of it.
+The insurance approval for UPLIZNA may seem confusing at first.
+However, your PAL can help you make sense of the process.
 Your insurance review will likely include a Benefits Investigation and Summary of Benefits to go over the following:

-Your PAL can stay in touch with you throughout the process and keep you up to date on the status of your insurance review.
-Additionally, your PAL can help you learn about steps you can take to keep the process moving, including completing any required labs and following up with your doctor to see if any additional information is needed for the prior authorization process.
+Your PAL can stay in touch with you throughout the process and update you on the status of your insurance review.
+Additionally, your PAL can help you learn about steps you can take to keep the process moving, including completing any required labs and following up with your physician to see if additional information is needed for the prior authorization process.

 Enroll to get PAL assistance with the approval process

-Your PAL can stay in touch with you throughout the process and keep you up to date on the status of your insurance review.
-Additionally, your PAL can help you learn about steps you can take to keep the process moving, including completing any required labs and following up with your doctor to see if any additional information is needed for the prior authorization process.
+Your PAL can stay in touch with you throughout the process and update you on the status of your insurance review.
+Additionally, your PAL can help you learn about steps you can take to keep the process moving, including completing any required labs and following up with your physician to see if additional information is needed for the prior authorization process.

 Learn More About the Insurance Approval Process and How to Understand Your Coverage and Benefits